 Monarch School reaches its capacity of 150 students in May, four years ahead of growth projections.

 Building modifications are made in order to add a kindergarten and first-grade classroom.
-Monarch School is now able to serve children impacted by homelessness from grades K through 12.
+Monarch School is now able to serve youth experiencing homelessness from grades K through 12.

 Monarch School Nat & Flora Bosa Campus opens.
 The 51,000-square-foot school on 2.2 acres in Barrio Logan is fully equipped with a gymnasium, single subject classrooms, a library, science lab, tutoring center, and many other features that are essentials to a modern, effective learning environment.